nanyamax/AirBnB_clone_v4/README.md

 Second part of Airbnb:
 ## License
 Public Domain.
-No copy write protection.
+No copyright protection.